auth0/docs/articles/api/authentication/api-authz/_get-token.md

 | `device_code` <br/><span class="label label-danger">Required</span> | The device code previously returned from the [/oauth/device/code endpoint](/api/authentication?http#get-device-code). |

 ### Remarks
-- Because you will be polling this endpoint while waiting for the user to go to the verification URL and enter their user code, you will likely receive at least one failure before receiving a successful response.
+- Because you will be polling this endpoint (using the `interval` from the initial response to determine frequency) while waiting for the user to go to the verification URL and enter their user code, you will likely receive at least one failure before receiving a successful response.
 See sample responses for possible responses.

 ### More Information